Avergrove/avergroves-learning-notes/docs/tetris/strategy_counter.md

 This page talks about the theoretical counter to each playstyle

 ## Plonk
-- Your opponent will refuse to build up.
-- They will use your garbage against you.
+- Your opponent will use your garbage against you.
 - The good news is that these opponents are at a defensive disadvantage.
 As long as you pressure them by sending consistent pressure, they will give in eventually.
 - Try and use only one quad / TSD attack at a time instead of bursting.
 It's likely they're playing safe.
     - Save the other attack for defense, now you have the plonk advantage!